Flyingfish812/p2myth/docs/Ship/Naya.md

 - 菁鸟: If you are not a fan of Naya, think carefully before you buy it.
 - AI: Naya is a ship that is hard to master, and it is not beginner-friendly.
 - 圆锥曲线: How cute the Naya with nekomimi ~
+- No2oMe: Basically a budget Neni, give or take.

 ## Survival